NZ firearm laws

 McCahill from the police union has been complaining about ACT's McKee recently as she attends to correcting the clearly hopeless arms act.
 He clearly is living within the same police bubble that creates a score of 1.5.

-Anyhow for fairer legal advice regarding firearm issues you are best to seek advice from lawyers whom are clearly seperated from local police and court systems.
+For fair legal advice regarding firearm issues you are best to seek advice from lawyers whom are clearly seperated from local police and court system.
 Contact COLFO lawyers Franks Ogilvie

 Contact information